berzerk0/GitPage/FirstCTF_2of2_TamingTheBulldog.md

 The `-r` flag tells dirb __NOT__ to search recursively.
-When you do your own CTFs, you may not want to enable this option, but we will use it here to demonstrate our process while keeping things light.
+When you do your own CTFs, you may not want to enable this option, but we will use it here to demonstrate our process while keeping things light.<br>
+If we wanted to, we could specify a wordlist for `dirb` to use, but the defaul will serve our needs just fine.

 <br>
 ![A6](https://i.imgur.com/22yjLD9.png)
 <br>

 We get 3 hits - `/admin`, `/dev`, `/robots.txt`